SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 As long as my application has an AWS IAM role with permissions to connect to my AWS MSK cluster, my application should be able to connect with the brokers at these addresses.

-### Lesson 2: Consumer Group Id
+### Consumer Group Id
 ![](assets/module2/images/consumer_offset.png)<br>
 ![](assets/module2/images/mario_checkpoint.png)<br>

-The easiest way to think about group-id is with **Super Mario World**.<br>
+The easiest way to think about **group-id**s are with **Super Mario World**.<br>
-When you play **Super Mario World**, pass a checkpoint, and die, you would respawn at the latest checkpoint.
+When a player plays **Super Mario World**, passes a checkpoint, and dies, they respawn at the latest checkpoint.
-This group-id is managed by Kafka's brokers to manage, for each partition, where a certain group-id is currently at within the partition's log.<br>
+- The Kafka Consumer (Mario) is the worker that requests data from the Kafka broker (the pull model) and executes some application logic.
+- The Offset (checkpoint gate) is the actual location marker (an integer) that confirms the last message Mario/the Consumer successfully processed.
+- The Consumer Group ID (e.g., teamA-group) is the name of the team Mario belongs to.
+Multiple Marios can share the same checkpoint if they have the same Group ID.
+- The Kafka Broker Group Coordinator (Game Console's Memory) - stores the Offset (checkpoint position) associated with that Consumer Group ID.

-The consumer must read events in order of the queue and **ACK** messages, telling the Kafka brokers, _"Hey I have finished processing messages X to Y, update my group-id checkpoint"_.
+The consumers read events from a topic's partitions in order and must send an Offset Commit Request back to the Broker so the Group Coordinator knows, _"Consumer group (group-id) just finished processing up to point X, let's update their latest Offset checkpoint"_.

 ### Example 1:
-Say we have 100 messages spread across 2 partitions.
+Say we have a single Kafka broker with a single topic split into 2 partition.
+Let's say producers have stored 100 messages spread across our partitions.
 ```
+Partition 0: [0, 1, 2, ..., 50]
 Partition 1: [0, 1, 2, ..., 50]
-Partition 2: [0, 1, 2, ..., 50]
 ```

 Say downstream **Team A** has a **group-id=teamA-group-id**, and their application has 2 consumers (1 consumer per partition).<br>
 Say downstream **Team B** has a **group-id=teamB-group-id**, and their application has 2 consumers (1 consumer per partition).<br>

-Assume **Team A** is able to read all 100 messages from a kafka topic.<br>
+Assume **Team A** is able to read all 100 messages from the kafka topic.<br>
 ```
+Partition 0: [0, 1, 2, ..., 50]
+                             └─ teamA-group-id
 Partition 1: [0, 1, 2, ..., 50]
                              └─ teamA-group-id
-Partition 2: [0, 1, 2, ..., 50]
-                             └─ teamA-group-id
 ```

-Assume **Team B** is able to read 30 events from Partition 1, and 20 events from Partition 2.
+Assume **Team B** is able to read 30 events from **Partition 0**, and 20 events from **Partition 1**.
 ```
-Partition 1: [0, 1, 2, ................, 30, 31, ..., 50]
+Partition 0: [0, 1, 2, ................, 30, 31, ..., 50]
                                           └─ teamB-group-id
-Partition 2: [0, 1, 2, ..., 20, 21, ..., 30, 31, ..., 50]
+Partition 1: [0, 1, 2, ..., 20, 21, ..., 30, 31, ..., 50]
                              └─ teamB-group-id
 ```

-Assume **Team B** servers batch read the next set of events:
+Assume **Team B's** consumers batch read up to 100 messages at a time:
-- 20 events left in Partition 1
-- 30 events left in Partition 2

-Say **Team B's** servers have picked up the messages from Kafka, done some application logic processing, wrote records to some DB, and right before they **ACK** the messages back to Kafka's brokers that they are done, their server's crash.<br>
-Because the consumers never ACK'ed the messages, Kafka's brokers will not know to commit/checkpoint/update the group-id to the latest message offset.
-When **Team B's** service spins up again, they basically start back from the latest commited checkpoints.<br>
+- Consumer 1 (P0): Requests data starting from offset 31.
+The broker responds with the 20 messages remaining (31 through 50).
+- Consumer 2 (P1): Requests data starting from offset 21.
+The broker responds with the 30 messages remaining (21 through 50).

+- Team B's consumers pick up the remaining messages that get sent from Kafka's brokers
+  1. Consumer 1 picks up 20 events from P0
+  2. Consumer 2 picks up 30 events from P1
+- Both consumers have done some application processes (i.e.: storing the events into some other DB)
+- Both consumers get ready to send the Offset Commit Request to the Kafka brokers to update their new checkpoint, but the servers crash.
+- Kafka Broker's Group Coordinator was waiting for the Offset Commit Request (**ACK**) to update the consumers' positions (from 30 and 20 to 50 and 50), but never received it.
+- Team B gets their servers back up and the consumers start consuming from the topic partitions again
+- Both consumers look up their last committed offset (30 and 20), send a FETCH Request starting from those positions, and the brokers respond by sending the same messages:
+    - The consumers never committed that they've finished processing the previously read events.
+    - The Kafka brokers simply fulfill the new FETCH Request starting from the last known good Offset.

+The **Super Mario World** equivalent is:
+- Mario passes the checkpoint flag at the 50% mark of the map (Consumers send Offset Commit Request back to broker)
+- Mario is at 99% complete but dies from a Goomba (Consumers pull new events and process events, but an outage occurs)
+- At this point, the game's memory only knows that:
+  1. Mario hasn't beat the level (Offset was never committed)
+  2. Mario was last confirmed state was at the 50% mark (last committed offset is an older state)
+- Mario respawns at 50% mark of the map (consumers pull events from the latest committed offsets according to the broker)

-The final state for both consumer groups at the point in which **Team A** is fully caught up and **Team B** has just crashed would be:
+The final state for both consumer groups at the point in which (1) **Team A** is fully caught up and (2) **Team B** has just crashed before committing new offset would be:
 ```
 Partition 1: [0, 1, 2, ................, 30, 31, ..., 50]
                                           │            └─ teamA-group-id